Shielding guidance updated

 Individuals who are classed as clinically extremely vulnerable had previously been advised to shield by the Government, although this shielding guidance was paused with effect from 1 August.
 Updated guidance for those individuals has now been published, advising them to take into account local COVID alert levels.

-The guidance sets out the steps clinically extremely vulnerable people can take to protect themselves at each local COVID alert level and is described as replacing the previous guidance.
+The guidance sets out the steps clinically extremely vulnerable people can take to protect themselves at each local COVID alert level and is described as replacing the previous guidance that was in place during the 4-week period of national lockdown.

 Shielding guidance – the key points